 Training the crew of Halifax LL178 went through.

-17th October 1943, flying Halifax "J" they carried out a Beam Practice flight which lasted 1.5 hours, taking off at 17.25 hrs.
-Before this flight Edson Armour had already 329 hours flying time, with 147 hours being at night.
-It is not known whether all this was during his training for Bomber Command or his pre-Bomber Command airforce duties in Canada.
+17th October 1943, flying Halifax "J" they carried out a Beam Practice flight which lasted 1.5 hours, taking off at 17.25hrs.
+(Before this flight Edson Armour had already logged 329 hours flying time, with 147 hours being at night.
+Some of this must have been pre-Bomber Command airforce duties in Canada.)

 18th October 1943, flying Halifax "K" the crew carried out practice on flying on three engines and overshooting landings, they departed at 13.25 hrs and finished just under a hour and a half later.
 F/O McLaughlin is given as the pilot, he may well have been the instructor, with Evans flying but as a pupil.